Peach Mango Ice Box Cake Recipe

 However, there are also other people who would rather use brojas for the crust.
 It is light, kinda sweet, and absorbs a lot of the moisture.
-But the results is a rather soft (despite frozen) and textured mango ice box cake, like you used sponge cake
+But the results is a rather soft (despite frozen) and textured mango ice box cake, like you used sponge cake.

 I am working with Merzci Pasalubong Broas for this yummy dessert.

 The recipe I am sharing below has average sweetness.
 I made this for our Sunday lunch family dessert.
 Our family tries to control sugar intake, hence the reduced sweetness.
-And I did not only use mango but I threw in some peaches into the mixture as well.
+Additionally, I did not only use mango but I threw in some peaches into the mixture as well.

 Peach Mango Ice Box Recipe